 Before Clinton had even left China, a disgruntled citizen named Wang Youcai decided to find out if he was correct.
 He sent emails to all of his contacts in cyberspace announcing the formation of a dissident party, the China Democracy Party.
 At one o’clock the next morning, the police showed up to take him away.
 He was sentenced to eleven years in prison for “fomenting opposition against the government.”
 China, he had learned at a horrible personal price, was still every inch an authoritarian state.

-The Great Firewall of China was a fitting metaphor for the Communist Party’s guiding ethos: let the good stuff in but keep the bad stuff out; do business with the democratic world but stay apart from it.
+The Great Firewall was the ultimate symbol of the Communist Party’s guiding ethos: let the good stuff in but keep the bad stuff out; do business with the democratic world but stay apart from it.
 In addition to Cisco, many other American tech giants of the recent past and present — Yahoo!, Microsoft, Google, just to name a few — agreed to collude with the censorship regime in return for access to the fastest-growing consumer marketplace in the world.
 Law professor Peter Yu put an ominous spin on the new digital reality in 2005: “The question is no longer how the Internet will affect China.
 It is how China will affect the Internet.”

-China’s rise was greeted with mixed feelings by many outsiders, and not only for reasons of economic nationalism.
-The often miserable conditions under which tens of millions of people toiled in Chinese factories came to light from time to time despite the best efforts of the local authorities; one report claimed that 140,000 people died in work-related accidents in 2002 alone.
+China’s explosive growth was greeted with mixed feelings by many outsiders, and not only for reasons of economic nationalism.
+The often miserable conditions under which countless millions toiled in Chinese factories came to light from time to time despite the best efforts of the local and national authorities to conceal them; one report claimed that 140,000 people died in work-related accidents in 2002 alone.
 The reality was that, despite all the Communist Party’s claims of a classless society, China was home to an underclass of migrants and poor that its government was happy to exploit in the interest of keeping the supply of computers, phones, televisions, refrigerators, clothing, and sneakers flowing.
 As much as ten percent of the population was still malnourished.
 Not for them was the tantalizing promise of an urban middle-class lifestyle — the same lifestyle that kept the more fortunate citizens from agitating for more political freedom.
 The multinational corporations that benefited from the exploitation generally reacted only when shamed into doing so by journalistic exposés, and even then did so in neither a protracted nor a thorough fashion.
 Ditto the Western consumers who had come to take cheap Chinese-manufactured goods for granted.

 Another casualty of the economic expansion was the environment.
 All of those factories were driven by coal- and oil-fired power plants, belching black smoke day and night, with devastating effects on the health of both the land and its inhabitants.
 Rivers were reduced to toxic sludge by the untreated industrial waste that was dumped into them, while cities were coated in a brown haze that stung the eyes and turned white clothing gray.
 Sailors who plied the Fen River near the city of Linfen found that the sulfur spewed by a local factory was so corrosive that it turned their barges’ canvas sails into dangling rags in a matter of months.
 Of course, the environmental damage wasn’t confined to China: sulfur dioxide unleashed from Chinese smokestacks fell as acid rain all over East Asia.
 By 2010, China alone accounted for more than a quarter of the world’s total CO2 emissions; a Chinese steel mill at that point still released three times as much carbon dioxide for every ton of steel it produced as did a German one.
 By no means were these things the fault of China alone; they were driven as much by the outside greed for cheap, disposable gadgets, toys, and clothes as they were by the shortsightedness of the country’s own leaders.
 But regardless, they did much to plunge our planet into the thoroughgoing environmental crisis in which it is now mired.